(American, born 1933)

 Sam Gilliam's experiments of the 1960s and 1970s grew out of the innovations of modern artists like Jackson Pollock.
 In addition, by breaking with traditional definitions of material and technique, Gilliam contributed a great deal to contemporary art through his revolutionary work with raw and manipulated canvas (both unframed and shaped), in his application of the properties of newly developed artist-quality acrylic paints, and in his magnificent color field painting.
 Gilliam was one of the first generation of Washington-based painters who explored the relationships between colors on large expanses of canvas, and to this day he remains one of the most highly praised African-American artists in the world.

-This work can be seen on display in the exhibition A Legacy for Iowa: Pollock's Mural and Modern Masterworks from the University of Iowa Museum of Art, on view at the Figge Art Museum in Davenport, Iowa.
+This work can be seen on display in the exhibition Legacies for Iowa: a University of Iowa Collections Sharing Project, on view at the Figge Art Museum in Davenport, Iowa.